cds-snc/gcds-docs/src/en/components/card/use-case.md

   locale: en
   parent: componentsEN
   otherNames: tile, content card
-  description: A card is a box containing structured, actionable content on a single topic.
+  description: A box containing structured, actionable content on a single topic.
-  thumbnail: /images/en/components/card.png
+  thumbnail: /images/common/components/preview-card.svg
   alt: This is an image of the component
   state: published
 translationKey: "card"